Fax server setup

 If a fax is not sent via ISDN but as an e-mail, a body text can be edited: If the destination contains a "@" symbol, a text editor field is displayed for this purpose.
 For faxes which are forwarded as e-mails, the dialogue "Body text for e-mail forwarding" is used.

-CapiFax supports three methods for sending faxes without asking the user for the destination number when using the printer driver, e.g. for a database application.
+CapiFax supports four methods for sending faxes without asking the user for the destination number when using the printer driver, e.g. for a database application.
 This can be used for personalized bulk faxes, for instance.
 The same settings apply as for the last manual sending, i.e. resolution, full page length, and MSN.

 For using the mail merge function of an application like Microsoft Word, OpenOffice or WordPad, you can write the destination number between two @ characters (typically as <fieldname>) and format this string with the special font "CapiFax Control".
 This font is important because it makes sure that the print function does not convert (render) the number as graphical printer data but sends it as ASCII characters to the CapiFax printer driver.